lionheart/Pushpin/README.md

 5. Open `Pushpin.xcworkspace` to compile and run the project.

+       > [!NOTE]
+       > You will need to remove references to licensed fonts in the project before compilation.

 ### Optional

 This project uses a few git hooks and merge drivers to prevent merge conflicts and to keep the project file clean.
 To set them up, just run: